 Raising dairy goats is a lot like raising a herd of toddlers.
-They are loving, easily distracted, determined (oh boy are they determined!), curious, and ALWAYS ALWAYS HUNGRY.
-Whenever I went into the main pen to feed my little herd, I was pummeled by hungry rowdy goats that were understandably excited by the food I was carrying.
+They are loving, easily distracted, determined (boy, are they determined!), curious, and ALWAYS HUNGRY.
+Whenever I went into the main pen to feed my little herd, I was pummeled by hungry rowdy goats who were understandably excited by the food I was carrying.

-I realized very early on that by feeding this way certain unruly goats got most of the food as they ran from bowl to bowl gobbling things up just as quickly as they could.
+I realized very early on that feeding this way allowed certain unruly goats to get most of the food as they ran from bowl to bowl, gobbling things up just as quickly as they could.
 This was an even bigger problem if I needed to add herbs or other medications to a certain goat’s feed.

 I was completely amazed at how well those dairy goats stood there waiting patiently to eat.

-Little did I know that it would be so much easier to do that I thought!
+Little did I know that it would be so much easier to do than, I thought!

 Step 1 Pick a spot to feed